Homesteading Family Logo

 If you figure everything out, taking into consideration your time, energy, investment, etc., the cost ends up being fairly comparable, so it boils down to why you want to homestead.

 If it’s just to save money, it may not be the best solution for you.
-But if you’re looking to have that homesteader mindset, you want to learn homesteading skills, learn to be self-sufficient, increase your health, among the other benefits listed above, then go for it!
+But if you’re looking to have that homesteader mindset, you want to learn homesteading skills, learn to be self-sufficient, start a homestead business, increase your health, among the other benefits listed above, then go for it!

 Some people may be watching the gas prices increase, which we know in turn will mean our food prices will increase, and they want to be more resilient to the economic changes.
 If this is you, here are our top recommendations on where to start for the best return on investment: